Wang-ZhengYi/Face-the-fears/README.md

 Number of goals scored by the Opposing Team.

 Side
-Whether the Huskies were the `home' team or `away' team.
+Whether the Huskies were the home team or away' team.

 CoachID
 A unqiue identifier for the Huskies coach for this match.